Patients

 HFpEF TREATMENT OPTIONS

 Patients with HFpEF have few treatment options.
-Nearly all therapies that work for HFrEF patients have not proven to be effective in HFpEF patients.
-To date, treatment for HFpEF has primarily been limited to lifestyle changes and medications that aim to relieve symptoms.
+To date, treatment for HFpEF has primarily been limited to lifestyle changes and medication that aim to relieve symptoms.
+Despite receiving these treatments, many patients still have symptoms.

 Healthy Lifestyle Changes